alphagov/govuk_publishing_components/docs/javascript-modules.md

 - if cookies have been consented, the module calls the rest of its code and carries on as normal
 - if cookies have not been consented, the listener is created and calls the rest of the module when the `cookie-consent` event is fired by the cookie banner

-If a module has functionality which is dependent on rejecting cookies, that module should listen for the `cookie-reject` event.
-This event is fired by the cookie banner when the user rejects cookies.

 ### Module structure

 A module must add its constructor to `GOVUK.Modules` and it must have an `init` method.
 The simplest module looks like: